 This latest effort from Miller features his own work along with some recordings that had been featured with The Robert Miller Group.

-These compositions have been taken from many different timelines but yet they feel like a cohesive musical piece when fans listen to the album from beginning to end.
+These compositions have been taking from many different timelines but yet they feel like a cohesive musical piece when fans listen to the album from beginning to end.

 This album not only represents Miller’s personal musical journey but it shows the progress that jazz music has really been through over these past twenty years.
 It feels effortless as each track blends into the next one and makes audiences embrace a whole new musical genre.

-This style of music is not for all audiences though, as some of the songs feel like they last a couple minutes too long.
-Fans of jazz will appreciate the history and process that they are hearing but for fans of current pop music, this type of record wouldn't be a high priority for them to listen to, which works in the favor of Twenty because it appeals to fans of classical jazz music and doesn't try to be something it's not.
+This style of music is not for all audiences though as some of the songs feel like they last a couple minutes to long.
+Fans of jazz will appreciate the history and process that they are hearing but for fans of current pop music, this type of record would be a high priority for them to listen too, which works in the favor of Twenty because it appeals to fans of classical jazz music and doesn’t try to be something its not.